More on surrogacy (traditional and gestational)

 In gestational surrogacy (known also as the Host method) the surrogate becomes pregnant via embryo transfer with a child of which she is not the biological mother.
 There can be legal arrangements so that the surrogate mother will transfer the rights of parentage to the biological mother or father, or to a parent who is not related to the child (e. g. because the child was conceived using egg donation, sperm donation or is the result of a donated embryo).
 The surrogate mother may be called the gestational carrier.

-In altruistic surrogacy the surrogate doesn’t expect to receive any financial rewards for her pregnancy or the relinquishment of the child (however usually all expenses related to pregnancy and birth are paid by the prospective parents such as medical expenses, maternity clothing, and other related expenses).
+In an altruistic surrogacy, the surrogate doesn’t expect to receive any financial rewards for her pregnancy or the relinquishment of the child (however usually all expenses related to pregnancy and birth are paid by the prospective parents such as medical expenses, maternity clothing, and other related expenses).